 \section{Conclusion}

 This paper proposes a novel idea of chromatic rectification in scene text recognition.
-Our proposed module SPIN allows the channel intensity manipulation of data within the network, giving neural networks the ability to actively transform the input color for clearer text patterns.
-Extensive experiments show its benefits on the performance, especially in more complex scenes.
-We then verify that geometric and chromatic rectifications can be unified into GA-SPIN rather than simply pipeline of two transformers, which can further boost the results and outperform the existing rectification modules by a large margin.
-In the future, we are intended to extend the chromatic transformer into more general research fields like object classification.
+The proposed SPIN allows the channel intensity manipulation of data within the network, giving neural networks the ability to actively transform the input color for clearer patterns.
+Extensive experiments show its benefits the performance, especially in more complex scenes.
+It is also verified that geometric and chromatic rectifications can be unified into GA-SPIN rather than pipeline of two modules, which further boosts the results and outperform the existing methods by a large margin.